Flores Raras (Reaching for the Moon)| 18 October, 2013

 Flores Raras starts promisingly enough with the shy and painfully awkward Elizabeth Bishop (Miranda Otto) arriving at Samambaia, the surreally beautiful estate of Lota de Macedo Soares (Glória Pires), to visit Mary (Tracy Middendorf), an old friend from Vasser.

 Lota and Elizabeth get off on the wrong foot.
 She appears gauche and stand-offish, whilst de Macedo Soares comes across as an uber-confident woman for whom there is no such thing as an obstacle.
 There looks to be nothing happening between the two until Elizabeth’s intensity, vulnerability and beauty facilitate a growing attraction of opposites.
+Taking into account this text, it should still be noted that it is possible to improve what is described by introducing game techniques, a striking example of which is the experience of y8 games.
+But in this case, all this will become more reminiscent of the plot of popular the best online flash y8 games and not what is described initially here.
 Unfortunately, the unease and tension are short-lived and don’t lead to any further exploration.

 A life abbreviated

 Mary, Lota’s erstwhile lover, is relegated but stays on the scene, compensated for her loss through the adoption of a child from a woman who lives in a shack and has so many children she doesn’t know what to do with them.
 As Lota notes without a shred of sentimentality: “What kind of life can you expect if you put friendship before love?”
 Elizabeth takes her place as the love interest in a relationship where the weak becomes the strong and the strong disintegrates.
 In between times there is a lot of drinking, a little tension, a few literary prizes, including the Pulitzer, the odd flashback or intervention from afar by fellow poet, Robert Lowell, but really it doesn’t amount to much.